How can we help you today?

 • To increase visibility, use eBay’s listing tools, such as the Promoted Listing feature.

-Use eBay’s tools for visibility
+Use eBay’s built-in tools for visibility

 What are the costs to consider when selling on eBay?